Sourdough Cinnamon Roll Focaccia Bread Recipe

 After the dough has been through the autolyze, it’s ready for the stretch and folds.
 Working your way around the bowl, grab the dough on the side and lift it straight up, then fold over itself and press into the middle of the dough.
 Rotate the bowl and stretch and fold the dough again.
 Repeat 10 – 15 times until the dough starts to feel tough and more resistant.

 Allow the dough to rest for 10 minutes and then do another set of stretch and folds.
 You will do a total of 3 sets of stretch and folds.
-The dough will go from being rough and shaggy to smooth and elastic by the last set of stretch and folds.
+A cohesive dough forms by the last set of stretch and folds.

 Using wet hands will help to prevent the dough from sticking.